Brazil's Rousseff gains time to avert impeachment

 If Cunha accepts one of the petitions, a parliamentary commission with representatives of all parties would analyse it and put it to a lower house vote.
 It would need two-thirds support to open an impeachment trial in the Senate.

-Cunha might not see that day.
-Two leftist parties asked the house ethics committee on Tuesday to remove the speaker for lying about the Swiss accounts last year to a parliamentary inquiry into the Petrobras scandal.
-Conservative parties called for Cunha's resignation on Friday.

-Rousseff has scrambled to contain Cunha.
-Two weeks ago, she reshuffled her cabinet to give members of his party more posts and prevent them from joining efforts to impeach her, yet she has still failed to win Congress' support for a fiscal austerity plan.
+Rousseff reshuffled her cabinet two weeks ago to give allies more posts and avoid them joining efforts to impeach her, yet she has still failed to win Congress' support for a fiscal austerity plan.

 Her spokesman Edinho Silva called on Congress not to paralyse the nation with a presidential impeachment at a time when it needs to restore economic growth.
 Silva said the opposition lacked a legal basis to impeach Rousseff.